A Crawling Stage Survival Guide

 Your baby used to be so laid back – but suddenly, she’s scooting, crawling, and rocking herself beyond the activity mat, and you couldn’t be happier to observe her progress.
 Of course, with all of these new physical abilities come new potential hazards in your baby’s path.
 We all know to cover outlets and lock up cleaning supplies, but safety precautions shouldn’t end there.

-Kathleen Alfano, Ph.D, Senior Director of Child Research for the Fisher-Price Play Lab, shared some tips for making your crawler’s ever-expanding playing zone a safe one.
+Kathleen Alfano, Ph.D, Former Director of Child Research for the Fisher-Price Play Lab, shared some tips for making your crawler’s ever-expanding playing zone a safe one.